jjueza/ken.ly/README.md

 ### Known Issues

-To be a true actor system, the DataStore classes should probably be actors and LinkService should send messages to them.
-We could use futures to wait for the results to come in like this:
+The InMemoryDataStore is not thread-safe.
+Calls to the incrementClicks() are not synchronized so the count value could be updated incorrectly.
+This could be resolved by making InMemoryDataStore an actor and sending it messages for each of it's functions.
+LinkService could be updated like this:
 ```
-implicit val timeout = Timeout(5 seconds)
-val future = dataActor ? msg
+val future = dataActor ?
+IncrementClick(hash)
-val result = Await.result(future, timeout.duration).asInstanceOf[Link]
+val result = Await.result(future, timeout.duration)
 ```

+This should not be an issue with MongoDataStore because we are using the atomic findAndModify() function to update the click count.

 ### Credits